macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

 - restart the VNC server on the OpenLP (podium) computer by double-clicking on the shortcut on the desktop.
 Minimize OpenLP first.
 Then try to connect again.

-### The mic audio isn't coming through the speaker
+### the mic audio isn't coming through the speaker

 - make sure the receiver is switched on

 - make sure the channel is set to **2**

+### the audio coming over the speaker is too loud or too soft

+- the knob on the sound board labelled '*Master*' controlled the level of audio going to the speaker

+- the wireless mic. is controlled by '*Channel 1*' on the sound board

+- the '*Monitor*' control changes the audio going to the nursery and to the Discord computer